|

 area, it will be designed to be operated by attendees of conventions

-for entertainment and as a teaching tool
+for entertainment and as a teaching tool.
+During clinics, all jobs on

 - Mechanical reliability will be the primary concern, the quality of